khulnasoft-lab/khulnasoft-ui/README.md

 ### Design tokens

-GitLab UI uses design tokens to maintain a single source of truth that, through automation, can be formatted for different uses.
+KhulnaSoft UI uses design tokens to maintain a single source of truth that, through automation, can be formatted for different uses.
 Read more on this in the [design tokens documentation](doc/contributing/design_tokens.md).

 ## Releases

-See [Updating GitLab UI Packages](doc/updating-gitlab-ui-packages.md) for information on how the `@gitlab/ui` package is kept up to date in various projects.
+See [Updating KhulnaSoft UI Packages](doc/updating-khulnasoft-ui-packages.md) for information on how the `@khulnasoft/ui` package is kept up to date in various projects.

 ## Contributing guide

-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to add new components and contribute in general to GitLab UI.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to add new components and contribute in general to KhulnaSoft UI.

 ### FAQs